Timber Gadgets is reader-supported. We may earn a commission if you buy through the links on our site.

 When the opportunity presents itself, the bumper spikes can be used to rest the chainsaw against the wood you’re cutting.
 As you can imagine, you won’t be utilizing bumper spikes all the time – but they’re another means of helping to protect yourself from kickback.

 One of the best ways to avoid kickback is knowing what causes it and understanding how it happens.
 By this point, you should have a general understanding of kickback.

 Don’t stop here, though.
 I encourage you to do some more research on the subject.
 You can never be too safe when it comes to chainsaws.

 To point you in the right direction, I’ve listed a few sources below where you can learn more about kickback and general chainsaw safety.

 - How to Use a Chainsaw Safely (video) from the U.S. Agricultural Safety and Health Centers

 - General safety tips from the University of Georgia

 - General safety tips (video) from STIHL

 I hope this guide has helped you get a better understanding of what chainsaw kickback is and what you can do to reduce the chances of it happening to you.
-Remember, no matter the level of training you receive on the subject, accidents happen from time-to-time.
-That’s why it’s important to wear all the necessary safety equipment, read owner’s manuals, and just be cautious.
+Remember, no matter the level of training you receive on the subject, accidents happen from time to time.
+That’s why it’s important to wear all the necessary safety equipment, read the owner’s manuals, and be cautious.